-A Low Traffic Neighbourhood (LTN) 4 is designed to make it easier for people to cycle or walk in their area through encouraging active travel.
+A Low Traffic Neighbourhood (LTN) ^{4,5} is designed to make it easier for people to cycle or walk in their area through encouraging active travel.
 They can also help to reduce air and noise pollution.
 Urban realm changes can include a number of design interventions that restrict the number of vehicles using the streets.
-It is still possible to access homes and businesses but via an alternative route.
+It is still possible to access homes and businesses but via an alternative route although there has been some opposition from those who live in these areas.
 Some of the changes incorporate methods to prevent access such as planters or bollards, small parks, one-way streets, and turn prevention into junctions.